roshankcpkr/projectsshow/README.md

 ### You can add your projects in the Projects directory.
 You can also edit existing files.
 ### Follow the instructions of CONTRIBUTING.md properly.
 ## 🎯Objectives
-**The Main Objectives of this Repositry is to help People for their Contribution in Hacktoberfest 2021**

- 3. Open the folder in your favourite code editor and add your changes or modifications.

 # :handshake: Our Contributors